shreya-nandy/Projects/readme.md

-#This is a Snake , Water and Gun game
+#Project 1 is my - Snake , Water and Gun game